AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 	* zava - option
 * zastū - to aid
 * zectū - to practice
+* zebū - to multiply
 * zelþū - to wait
 * zednū - to hurt
 * zefū - to liken
 * mal zefū - to be alike
 * zinevū - to give up
+* zormū - to place in time